-In 2015 the CERT team was activated to assist the Belmont Police with the Memorial Day parade.
-6 Members of CERT assisted the police with cooking for over 200 residents/DARE program members at the conclusion of the parade.
+In 2016 the CERT team was activated to assist the Belmont Police with the Memorial Day parade cookout which was held even though the parade was cancelled.
+6 Members of CERT assisted the police with cooking for over 200 residents/DARE program members and their families.